 Nine RGSs, who hail from academic disciplines ranging from Spanish and Portuguese to Geosciences, also live at Whitman.
 They facilitate intellectual and social activities and share insight into college life from the vantage point of recent college graduates.
 In addition to your RCA and RGS, your three-person student advising team will also include a PAA, who is there to provide advice from a student perspective on the academic opportunities here at Princeton.
 Faculty advisors and faculty fellows assist you in building an engaging curriculum and provide intellectual inspiration beyond the classroom.

-I am the Head of Whitman College; I am also a professor in electrical engineering.
+I am the Head of Whitman College; I am also a professor in Electrical and Computer Engineering.
 My group’s research is broadly in experimental semiconductor device research, especially lasers and small photonic systems.
 I have been an adviser to first-year B.S.E. students for many years, and my favorite classes to teach are first-year classes, especially on the foundations of engineering.
-I am looking forward to getting to know each one of you, on Zoom and in person as often as guidelines allow.
+I am looking forward to getting to know each one of you, I’m easy to find in Community Hall or the college offices; and I will meet you at ‘zee dinner at my home!
 I am looking forward to hearing about your first-year experience and about your ideas for activities and action in the College.

 I would also like to introduce to you our fabulous Whitman College Office staff:

 • Overall day-to-day management of the College is under the direction of Alexis Andres, the Dean of Whitman College.
 While she has primary academic advising responsibility for juniors and seniors, Dean Andres can advise all Whitman students.

 • Jaclyn Schwalm, Whitman’s Director of Studies, works with the college dean on all aspects of academic advising and offers general guidance for students, particularly first-year students and sophomores.
 In addition, she organizes intellectual and academic programs for Whitmanites.